2021 IPPS Final Rule Released: MS-DRG for CAR T-Cell Therapy and New Technology Add-On Payments Headline the Changes

 - Must demonstrate substantial clinical improvement over existing services or technologies

-Beginning with applications for New Technology add-on payments for FY 2021, certain transformative new devices and Qualified Infectious Disease Products (QIDPs) may qualify for the New Technology add-on payment under an alternative pathway.
-Under these new pathways, if a device or drug has received FDA marketing authorization, it will be considered new and will not need to meet requirements that it represents an advance that substantially improves the diagnosis or treatment of Medicare beneficiaries (Federal Register, 2020).
+In addition, beginning with applications for New Technology add-on payments for FY 2021, certain transformative new devices and Qualified Infectious Disease Products (QIDPs) may qualify for the New Technology add-on payment under an alternative pathway.
+Under these new pathways, if a device or drug has received FDA marketing authorization, CMS will consider it new .
+Furthermore, this means it will not need to meet requirements that it represents an advance that substantially improves the diagnosis or treatment of Medicare beneficiaries (Federal Register, 2020).

 Discontinued Add-on Payments for 2021